MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 ## Set the relationship between contacts and accounts

 This step in the unification process connects your contact data to its corresponding account data.
+At least one contact table must have a relationship to an account table.

+1. For each table, select **Yes** or **No** for **Add contact to account relationship?**.

+   - If the table contains one or more contacts with known accounts, select **Yes**.

+   - If the table does not contain any contact to account relationships, meaning all the contacts are orphans, select **No**.
+Select **Next** and go to [Unify contact fields](#unify-contact-fields).

-1. For each table, enter the following information:
+1. If you selected **Yes** to **Add contact to account relationship?**, enter the following information:

    - **Foreign key from contact table**: Choose the attribute that connects your contact table to the account.
    - **To account table**: Choose the account table associated with the contact.